jeffh/YACS/README.md

 1. YACS uses a lot of dependencies.
 It relies on [pip][] to install most of them.
 Simply do:
     `pip install -r requirements.txt`
-   Which will install all the dependencies YACS needs, plus a PostgreSQL driver.
+   Which will install most of dependencies YACS needs for postgres.
+Depending on your operating system, you'll probably need to install some system libraries for `libmemcached`, `zlib`, `libsasl`, `psyocopg2`.

 2. Edit `DATABASES` variable in the `yacs/settings/development.py` file to your